rfdspeng/ml_ai_portfolio/notes/exploratory-data-analysis.md

 * Handle shifted or skewed numerical features if the ML algorithm we want to use expects a particular feature distribution

 Descriptive stats and visualizations:
-* Numerical features: mean, standard deviation, skewness, kurtosis, quantiles; best represented using histograms
+* Numerical features: mean, standard deviation, skewness, kurtosis, quantiles; best represented using histograms (and kde?)
 * Categorical features: mode, frequency table; represented using bar plots

 If a feature is constant or nearly constant, then it may not be valuable for analysis or modeling.